 A laptop’s touchpad not working could be a difficult situation.
-You would simply lose control of your system since no modern computer can function properly without a pointing device.
-The issue could be with both the hardware and the software of the Windows 10 device.
-However, the problem is pretty common, yet it is rare that the touchpad’s hardware could have gone bad.
-Rather, for most users, simply switching ON the touchpad resolved the problem.
+You would lose control of your system since no modern computer can function adequately without a pointing device.
+The issue could be with both the hardware and the software of the Windows 11/10 device.
+However, the problem is pretty standard, yet the touchpad’s hardware could rarely have gone wrong.
+Instead, for most users, simply switching ON the touchpad resolved the problem.

 Laptop Touchpad is locked, disabled, gets stuck,scroll not working